NeblioTeam/neblio-api-lib-csharp/docs/TestnetNTP1Api.md

 <a name="testnetissuetoken"></a>
 # **TestnetIssueToken**
-> IssueTokenResponse TestnetIssueToken (IssueTokenRequest body)
+> IssueTokenResponse TestnetIssueToken (IssueTokenRequest issueTokenRequest)

 Builds a transaction that issues a new NTP1 Token